ghunti/HighchartsPHP/README.md

 Setup
 -----

-The config.php file contains the paths to every js file needed by highcharts to work.
-The original config file has paths to all files, you can change any one you want to point to your local file system or to point to a different url.
+The config.dist.php file contains the paths to every js file needed by highcharts to work, and you MUST copy it to config.php The original config file has paths to all files, you can change any one you want to point to your local file system or to point to a different url.

 Usage